-Outdoor Burning is Illegal and Unhealthy
+Outdoor Burning is Unlawful and Unhealthy

 Arkansas State Air Pollution Control Regulations Section 18.6 (b) prohibits the open burning of waste materials.
 Specifically, it states that: “No person shall cause or permit the open burning of refuse, garbage, trade waste, or other waste material, or shall conduct a salvage operation by open burning.”